Self-Initiated Open World Learning for Autonomous AI Agents

-Although novelty detection and continual learning have been researched extensively~\cite{ouafae2020novelty}, they remain to be challenging.
+Although novelty detection and continual learning have been researched extensively~\cite{yang2021generalized,pang2021deep}, they remain to be challenging.
 Limited work has been done to address the following (this list is by no means exhaustive):

-\textbf{Obtaining training data on the fly.} One key feature of SiOWL is interaction with humans to obtain ground-truth training data, which needs a dialogue system.
+\textbf{Obtaining training data on the fly.} One key feature of SOL is interaction with humans to obtain ground-truth training data, which needs a dialogue system.
 Building an effective dialogue system is very challenging.
-We are unaware of any such system for SiOWL except CML~\cite{mazumder2020application}, but CML is only for simple command learning.
+We are unaware of any such system for SOL except CML~\cite{mazumder2020application}, but CML is only for simple command learning.

-\textbf{Few-shot continual learning.} It is unlikely for the learning agent to collect a large volume of training data via interaction of the user.
+\textbf{Few-shot continual learning.} It is unlikely for the learning agent to collect a large volume of training data via interaction with the user.
 Then, an effective and accurate few-shot continual/incremental learning method is necessary.

 \textbf{Novelty characterization.} This is critical because it defines the characteristics used to recognize world state and determine the best response strategy.
 For example, if a self-driving car encounters a novel/new mobile object, its response will be different from encountering an immobile object.
 Even if we know it is a mobile object, the system may also need to know which direction it is moving and the moving speed in order to formulate an appropriate response.
 The challenge is that a large number of classifiers or other models may need to be built.